 - One credit hour will be awarded for each 60 minutes of instructional time.
 Time for lunch and breaks will not be counted towards credit hours.

-- Participants must attend full training and will be required to sign in and out on the day of the course.
+- Participants must attend the full training live (whether in-person or virtually) and will be required to sign in and out on the day of the course.
 We do not award partial CE credits.